amitashnanda/amitashnanda.github.io/_pages/experience.md

       <ul class="experience-list">

-        <li>Worked as a Software Engineer at <strong>Accenture Technology Labs (Application Engineering R&D)</strong> and contributed to the research, design, and development of software applications and frameworks to meet business processes.</li>
+        <li>Worked as a Software Engineer at <a href="https://www.accenture.com/us-en/services/accenture-labs/application-engineering" target="_blank" style="text-decoration: none;"> <strong>Accenture Technology Labs (Application Engineering R&D)</strong></a> and contributed to the research, design, and development of software applications and frameworks to meet business processes.</li>

         <li>Responsible for being seen as a highly differentiated technology expert in robotics software development, application development and testing, machine learning, and automation.
 Accountable for leveraging these skills to deliver high-quality outcomes.</li>